User Tools

 • One firefighter shall be assigned to monitor standpipe operating pressure and door control on the fire floor.

-• The remaining personnel will operate and advance the attack line under the direction of the Recon officer.
+• The remaining personnel will operate and advance the attack line under the direction of the Recon/Attack officer.

-Before advancing on the fire, you should take into consideration the possibility that occupants may be in the attack stairwell.
-Once you have opened the door and taken a line in with you, the stairwell door will not close and the stairwell might become filled with smoke.
-It may then be necessary to delay entry to the fire floor until the stairwell above is clear of people.
+Before advancing to the fire, you should take into consideration the possibility that occupants may be in the attack stairwell.
+The stairwell should be checked before opening the door to prevent exposing occupants to fire or smoke.
+Victims are often found at the top of stair wells as they seek refuge from smoke in the closest direction of perceived safety.
+Once you have opened the door and taken a line in with you, the stairwell door will no longer close and the stairwell may become filled with smoke.
+It may be necessary to delay entry to the fire floor until the stairwell above is clear of people.

 Lobby Sector

-This sector is the gatekeeper of the High Rise firefighting process.
-It will start small and eventually grow into its own major operation with additional crews assigned as the extended attack evolves, especially if multiple fire attack bases are in operation.
+This sector is the gatekeeper of the High-rise firefighting process.
+It will begin small and eventually grow into its own major operation with additional crews assigned as the extended attack evolves, especially if multiple fire attack bases are in operation.
 While monitoring the fire attack channel and using it when necessary, Lobby may ultimately require its own radio channel to coordinate with interior and exterior staging along with Command on matters of logistics.

-Lobby will run the elevator banks.
-All elevator cars shall be recalled to the ground floor using firefighter elevator keys.
+• Elevator banks: All elevator cars shall be recalled to the ground floor using firefighter elevator keys.
 Elevators shall be cleared for use on a consistent basis.
-Each car that will be used to ferry manpower or equipment will have an operator with knowledge on how to use it during fire operations, and have a radio and a dry chemical extinguisher.
+Each car that will be used to shuttle personnel or equipment will have an operator with knowledge on how to use it during fire operations, be in turnout gear and SCBA, radio, forcible entry tools and dry chemical extinguisher.
 No elevator shall go above the interior staging floor.
 Elevator operators will assure all occupants have checked in with Lobby accountability before transporting them up into the building.
-Have a representative from the elevator company respond.

-Lobby will coordinate arriving companies and have accountability for the entire structure.
+Lobby will coordinate arriving companies and maintain accountability for the entire structure.
 In order to document all who enter and all who leave, Lobby must control egress points.
 To do this they will require an Entry/Exit officer.
-It is understood this will be an impossible task at first, but as incident progresses, it must be accomplished.
-Firefighters need to be self-aware and check in and out and not skip this process.
-It is for their safety.
-While accountability will be a TFRD role, Entry/Exit control can be TPD.
-They will be assisting with any civilian evacuation.
+It is understood this will be a daunting task at first, but as the incident progresses, it must be maintained.
+Firefighters need to be self-aware and check in and out without skipping this process.
+While accountability will be a TFRD role, Entry/Exit control can be maintained by TPD personnel.
+They may also assist with civilian evacuation.

-Lobby will be civilian liaison.
-Building maintenance and managers know their building, its layout, public address system and civilian occupancy.
-They have master keys, floor plans and information to assist us.
-They understand their fire suppression systems and can help us understand if they are functioning properly.
-They can contact their outside entities such as HVAC operators or electricians if power outages affect fire protection systems.
+Lobby may be assisted by a civilian liaison.
+Building maintenance and managers know their building, its layout, public address system, and civilian occupancy.
+They have master keys, floor plans, and information to assist us.
+They understand their fire suppression systems and can help the IC understand if they are functioning properly.
+They can contact outside entities such as HVAC operators or electricians if power outages affect fire protection systems.

-Lobby will need to gain control of the buildings public address system if one exists to communicate with the civilians still in the building.
-We can use it to direct them to shelter in place depending on their location, or exit by designated evacuation stairwells from the building.
-If there is a phone system, it may be worth exploring to use with Interior Staging and EMS sectors so as to not tie up radio air.
+Lobby will need to gain control of the building's public address system, if one exists, to communicate with the civilians still in the building.
+It may be used to direct them to shelter in place depending on their location, or exit by designated evacuation stairwells from the building.

 The Forward Operating Base (FOB)

-In the military, a FOB is used to support tactical operations without establishing full support facilities.
-The heart of a FOB is its staging area which, in our case, will support and supply an extended fire attack in the immediate fire area.
+In the military, an FOB is used to support tactical operations without establishing full support facilities.
+The heart of an FOB in the fire service application is its staging area which will support and supply an extended fire attack in the immediate fire area.

-Once Recon has informed Incident Command the Attack Group has commenced the attack, the remaining arriving crews will populate the functions and the Forward Operating Base (FOB) as available and prioritized by the Incident Commander to fit the situation.
+Once Recon/Attack has informed Incident Command of the lowest involved fire floor the remaining crews will populate the functions at the Forward Operating Base (FOB) prioritized by the Incident Commander to fit the situation.

-Look at the graph on the next page.
-From the top attack floor firefighters are operating on, down through the staged EMS sector is the totality of the FOB.
-Every new attack line in a differing stairwell shall have their own support FOB.
-It becomes imperative for Command, Control and Logistic reasons to easily distinguish between each FOB if there needs to be more than one attack area from different standpipes.
+According to the graph below, the highest attack floor firefighters are operating on through the staged EMS sector is the totality of the FOB.
+Any additional attack line in a separate stairwell shall have their own support FOB.
 If multiple FOB’s are required, each shall be given a unique name designation.

-The 2nd arriving Chief will immediately report to the interior staging area after being briefed by Incident Command and will supervise the attack and oversee the FOB.
-If there are more than one FOBs there shall be a Chief FOB Commander overseeing each along, with their own Staging, RIT, EMS and Safety sectors in support of each separate attack area.
-And if the FOB gets too large for a proper span of control for FOB Command a Base Manager should be considered.
+The 2nd arriving Chief will report to the interior staging area and after being briefed by Incident Command will supervise attack and oversee the FOB.
+If there is more than one FOB there shall be a Chief FOB Commander overseeing each, along with their own Staging, RIT, EMS, and Safety sectors in support of each separate attack area.
+If the FOB becomes too large for appropriate span of control for FOB Command, a Base Manager should be considered.

 The Forward Operating Base (FOB) Graph